 The resulting value of this company is $7.1 billion and the P/E ratio is 24.

 Management of the company faces the question of whether it should invest in a second business unit.
 This unit would have an ROC of 12% and a COC of 10%.
-It would need $400 million of capital.
+It would need $400 million of capital, which it had available.

 Because of the much lower profitability, management decides against expansion because it fears the stock market would react negatively to the resulting lower relative profitability.